Null cipher: Dot concealment cipher

-In England pinpricks in newspapers were once a popular way to send letters with little or no cost.
+In 19th-century England, pinpricks in newspapers were once a popular way to send letters with little or no cost.

-If you place dots far apart, it could be used well.
-Make sure to keep the dots small and to use something that makes sense - no advanced computer coding books between package deliverers unless both have clearly indicated that they do it or are very interested in it.
-You also both need to know which page, chapter, article, or section is used, and if you plan to use this as a system you should find several places.
+If dots were placed far apart, this cipher could be used effectively.
+The dots should be small and the null text must make sense in the context of the senders and their relationship.
+Both also must have agreed on the page, chapter, article, or section to be used, typically several.
 Another option is to have an indicator, such as the date in a newspaper, which shows which page the message is on.
 This version is less secure.